DRAMATIC VIDEO: Car catches fire after going off DE roadway, into creek

 The car then caught fire while in the water.

-There were three people in the car, and all of them are safe.
+There were three people in the car at the time of the incident.

-Police say the driver, believed to be a man, managed to get out of the vehicle and remove a woman and a baby.
+Police said the driver, believed to be a man, managed to get out of the vehicle and remove a woman and a baby.

 People passing by also sprung into action before firefighters and police arrived on the scene.